Amjaad-altakhaineh/Breast-Cancer-Using-Antenna-ANN/README.md

-4-1 Creating a Multi-output Regersor with Keras  (artificial neural network) In order to evaluate the project and to generalize its credibility, in this section, the artificial neural network was presented as another model to test both datasets.
+#Creating a Multi-output Regersor with Keras  (artificial neural network)
+In order to evaluate the project and to generalize its credibility, in this section, the artificial neural network was presented as another model to test both datasets.
 The neural network based on deep learning participates in a number of analytical steps used in Random Forest, such as the method of reading data, exploring it, sorting it into inputs and outputs, and splitting it into data training and testing so there is no need to repeat these steps.
 What is new here is that the data must be scaled to prepare it to enter the artificial network architecture.
 Neural network models have the advantage of learning a continuous function that can model a more tolerant connection between changes in input and output.
 They also support multi-output regression.

 a-	Import: the first step is importing all the Python dependencies that we need.
 We will use two packages: sklearn, primarily for data preprocessing-related activities, and TensorFlow, for the Neural network.
 From sklearn, we import train_test_split - allowing us to split the data into a training and testing dataset, and for scaling the data.
 In addition, sklearn provides different performance measurement methods such as mean_squared_error and R^2 (sm).
 We will build our neural network using Dense (i.e. densely connected) layers from the Sequential API of Tensorflow.
 To analyze the performance visually, the plot function from matplotlib will be used to plot the val loss and train loss curves.
 To compute loss, we utilize Mean Squared Error, and to optimize, we use Adam.